klis87/redux-requests/packages/redux-saga-requests/README.md

 detail, not needed to be understood or used by users of this library.
 Selectors will be explained in a dedicated chapter, for now just know that there are selectors `getQuery`, `getMutation` as well as selector creators `getQuerySelector` and `getMutationSelector`.

-Also, probably you noticed sagas.
-Actually you don't need to know or use sagas in your application!
-You only need to do what is shown in `Motivation` part.
-However, this library is completely compatible with it, actually it uses sagas to power some of its functionalities.
-It might be possible though that one of the next releases will be rewritten to get rid of `redux-saga` dependency, it shouldn't change this library API, just know this as a curiosity.

 ## Actions [:arrow_up:](#table-of-content)